singh-umang/umang-singh/README.md

 # umang-singh
-this is a demo for git &amp; githup class
+this is a demo for git &amp; githup class.